casneno/fetch-me/README.md

 ### Challenges

 Working on a project for the first time with React meant having to rewire my brain to work with states adn components.
 Leveraging the power of states opened up to new possibilities and results in page display.
 If I were to do this project again I would certainly leverage it even more.
 One of the biggest challenges I had was with CSS and page responsiveness, since I was trying to make a mobile app in React, without Native. and was using Chakra UI for the first time.
+The scroll bar was particularly cahlleging, because I wanted certain features to have it, while others needed to remain static on the page.

 ### Key Learnings